Figure skating at the 2022 Winter Olympics

 Figure skating at the 2022 Winter Olympics was held at the Capital Indoor Stadium in Beijing, China.
 The five events took place between 4 and 20 February 2022.

-A total of 144 quota spots were distributed to the sport of figure skating, a decline of four from the 2018 Olympic Winter Games.
-From the 2021–22 season, the International Skating Union renamed "ladies' singles" as "women's singles".
+A total of 144 quota spots were distributed to figure skating, a decline of four from the 2018 Olympic Winter Games.
+Beginning with the 2021–22 season, the International Skating Union (ISU) renamed "ladies' singles" as "women's singles".

-A total of five events were contested, one for men, one for women and three mixed.
+A total of five events were contested: one for men, one for women, and three mixed.

 Qualification

-A total of 144 quota spots are available to athletes to compete at the games.
-Each NOC can enter a maximum of 18 athletes, with a maximum of nine men or nine women.
-An additional five quota spots have been made available for, first host qualification, then if any are remaining, the team event.
+A total of 144 quota spots were available to athletes to compete at the games.
+Each National Olympic Committee (NOC) was allowed to enter a maximum of 18 skaters, with a maximum of nine men or nine women.
+An additional five quota spots were made available for host qualification; and then, if any are remaining, the team event.

-On the issue of the disqualification of participating athletes at the Winter Olympics, the ISU has issued a statement regarding its policy regarding doping violations which may be alleged for the duration of the events of the Games stating that the, "...International Skating Union cannot disclose any information about a possible anti-doping rule violation.
+On the issue of the disqualification of participating athletes at the Winter Olympics, the ISU issued a statement regarding its policy regarding doping violations which may be alleged for the duration of the events of the Games, stating that the, "International Skating Union cannot disclose any information about a possible anti-doping rule violation.
 This is regulated by the ISU anti-doping rules and the IOC anti-doping rules for the Beijing 2022 Olympics."

 Competition schedule

-The following is the competition schedule for all five events.
-Sessions that include the event finals are shown in bold.

 All times are in local time (UTC+8), according to the official schedule correct as of January 2022.
-This schedule may be subject to change in due time.